iagox86/dnscat2/doc/protocol.md

     `server_write = SHA3-256(shared_key || "server_write_key")`
     `server_mac   = SHA3-256(shared_key || "server_mac_key")`

-Note that, without peer validation, this is vulnerable to man-in-the-middle attacks.
+Note that, without peer validation (see below), this is vulnerable to man-in-the-middle attacks.
 But it still prevents passive inspection, so it isn't completely without merit, and should be used as the default mode.